 Retirement Planning Tips

 - Beyond diversifying across asset classes, consider where you hold different investments.
-Tax-inefficient assets like bonds or REITs may be better placed in tax-deferred accounts, while equities with long-term growth potential often benefit from placement in taxable accounts where capital gains are taxed more favorably.
+Tax-inefficient assets like bonds or REITs may be better placed in tax-deferred accounts.
+Meanwhile, equities with long-term growth potential often benefit from placement in taxable accounts.
+Part of the reason is because capital gains are taxed more favorably.
 This strategy can improve after-tax returns over time.

 Photo credit: ©iStock.com/PeopleImages, ©iStock.com/Jacob Wackerhausen, ©iStock.com/PIKSEL